 These expanded measures are already in effect and the scheme will close on June 30, 2020.

 The rules allow businesses to immediately write off the cost of assets – under the threshold – and claim a tax deduction for the business portion of the expense in the first year the asset is used or installed.

 It is important to note that the depreciation a business owner can claim is still limited to $57,581 for cars1.

-This opens up a number of options for business owners in need of a new commercial vehicle, which could include earth moving equipment, tractor for a farm or vans and light trucks.
+This opens up a number of options for business owners in need of a new commercial vehicle, which could include earth moving equipment, a tractor for a farm or vans, and light trucks.

 As a small business owner, what types of assets should I consider purchasing?

 Generally, assets employed in the earning of assessable income can be considered, with a few exceptions.
 We strongly recommend you speak to your accountant or tax professional to see how any large purchases might impact your cash flow.
 This obviously needs to be weighed up against the benefits that the asset would bring to your business.